rust-lang/rust/src/test/COMPILER_TESTS.md

 `build/<target-triple>/test/ui/hello_world/main.stdout` (this path is printed as part of the test failure message), so you can run `diff` and so forth.

+Normally, the test-runner checks that UI tests fail compilation.
+If you want to do a UI test for code that *compiles* (e.g. to test warnings, or if you have a collection of tests, only some of which error out), you can use the `// must-compile-successfully` header command to have the test runner instead check that the test compiles successfully.

 ### Editing and updating the reference files